ROCm/ROCR-Runtime/runtime/packages/hsa-rocr-dev/README.md

 Core runtime package:

-* HSA include files to support application development on the HSA runtime for Boltzmann
+* HSA include files to support application development on the HSA runtime for the ROCR runtime
-* A 64-bit version of AMD's HSA core runtime for Boltzmann
+* A 64-bit version of AMD's HSA core runtime for the ROCR runtime

 Runtime extension package:

-* A 64-bit version of AMD's finalizer extension for Boltzmann
+* A 64-bit version of AMD's finalizer extension for ROCR runtime
 * A 64-bit version of AMD's runtime tools library
+* A 64-bit version of AMD's runtime image library, which supports the HSAIL image implementation only.

 The contents of these packages are installed in /opt/rocm/hsa and /opt/rocm by default.
 The core runtime package depends on the hsakmt-roct-dev package